Additional Submission Questions

 What should I include with my submission?

-Please make sure your film is labeled, both on the disc and case, with the title, WAB number, contact name, and e-mail address.
+Please make sure your film is labeled, both on the disc and case, with the title, Withoutabox number, contact name, and e-mail address.
 If your film is a rough cut, please label it as such and list what needs to be completed.
-If you are a local filmmaker, please label your film to that effect.
+If you are a Santa Barbara filmmaker, please label your film to that effect.

 An e-mail address is required with your submission along with a contact name and title.
 This information is required so we may acknowledge receipt of your submission.
 No other acknowledgement will be sent.